 Whole Milk Is Best

-You can use whatever kind of milk you have on hand.
-However, whole milk will help retain the texture of your ice cream while it is stored in the freezer.
+You can use whatever kind of milk you have on hand but whole milk will best help retain the texture of your ice cream while it is stored in the freezer.
 For example, after two days in the freezer, an ice cream made with 1 percent milk can become a little too icy.
-While it tastes great, this might be a bit of a disappointment.
+While it still tastes great, the texture might be a bit of a disappointment.

 Don't Whip Too Much

 Don’t whip the mixture too much once you add the heavy cream.
 You don’t want to beat too much air into the mixture before it goes into the ice cream maker, or it will change the texture of the finished product.
 The ice cream maker will beat in plenty of air, so you shouldn't add to that.